informalsystems/quint/doc/adr005-type-system.md

 3. Unification involving type aliases requires collecting and resolving the type which is aliased beforehand, and adding the alias to our context.
-This is opposed to only replacing aliases with their types in a preprocessing step, would make it impossible for the type checker to use the alias names when reporting errors, and lead to confusing error messages for the end user.
+This is opposed to only replacing aliases with their types in a preprocessing step, which would make it impossible for the type checker to use the alias names when reporting errors, and lead to confusing error messages for the end user.
 4. As recursion is not allowed, we should detect recursion in operator, lambda, and let-in definitions to report them as unsupported.
 This should be a simple